Thomas Open Space

 - Organic Farm

 In 2005 a separate resident-led effort resulted in turning the land into an organic farm.
 Voters approved an amendment to the City charter allowing the land to be leased to a private farm operator.
-Proposals were received and Abbondanza Organic Seeds & Produce was chosen as the lessee of the organic farm who commenced operations in 2007.
-Five years later in 2012, the City built the Thomas Barn at a cost of about $440,000.
-Around this time, Abbondanza had moved on and a new lease was signed with Isabelle Farm.
-Today, Isabelle Farm uses the building to operate its organic farm retail store and production center.
-The lease operator makes modest payments to the City for the use of the barn, the land, and water for the crop.
+Proposals were received, and Abbondanza Organic Seeds & Produce was chosen as the lessee of the organic farm that commenced operations in 2007.
+Five years later, in 2012, the City built the Thomas Barn at a cost of about $440,000.
+Around this time, Abbondanza had moved on and a new lease was signed with Isabelle Farm, who leased the land until early 2022.
+As of March 2022, a new three-year lease was awarded to Red Wagon Farm.
+The lease operator makes modest payments to the City for the use of the barn, the land, and water for crop production.

-The land is still under agricultural lease by Isabelle Farm, a family-run, Certified USDA Organic farm.
-For more information about Isabelle Farm, visit their webpage to learn about the products they sell as well as community activities held on site Isabelle Farm, Locally Owned, Organically Grown in Lafayette, CO
+For more information about Red Wagon Farm, visit their webpage to learn about the products they sell as well as other community farming activities they engage in.